FutuneAI/ai-visibility-framework/components/structured-data.md

 In addition to Schema.org markup, a relatively new convention for AI-specific content declaration is the `llms.txt` file, placed at the domain root (`https://www.brandname.com/llms.txt`).

-`llms.txt` is a plain-text file that describes the site's content structure for AI systems — what the site contains, which pages are most important, and optionally which content AI systems should or should not use.
-It is analogous to `robots.txt` in intent but oriented toward AI agents rather than search crawlers.
+`llms.txt` is a plain-text file that describes the site's content structure for AI systems: what the site contains, which pages are most important, and optionally which content AI systems should or should not use.
+It is conceptually analogous to `robots.txt` in intent, but is not yet widely standardized or consistently used by AI systems.

 The specification is not yet standardized, but the emerging convention includes:
 - A brief description of the organization and the site's primary purpose